Contact us today for Membership Information!

 Each golfer has different preferences for club types based on their play style and swing.
 For example, if you commonly find yourself hitting long shots to get to the green, you may value an easy-to-hit hybrid over a more challenging wood or short-range iron.
 If you bring plenty of strength to your drives and spend most of your time hitting precise, short shots onto the green, you may prefer a few trusty irons.
 As a beginner, knowing how to buy golf clubs may rely on the types of situations you encounter and what club types work well for you.

 It’s a good idea to have a general understanding of the types of clubs golfers use, even though you may not purchase all these types when you’re first starting.
-There are five primary types of golf clubs:
+There are five primary golf clubs types:

 Woods earned their name because club manufacturers initially made them out of wood, and the term stuck.
 Now, they’re most commonly made from steel alloys or titanium.
 Woods are the longest clubs golfers use and also have the largest head.
 Drivers and fairway woods are both categorized as woods.
 You’ll typically use a wood to tee off and take long-range shots.
 Beginners may want to buy a driver with the largest head available because it can provide a more prominent sweet spot and be more forgiving while learning.